 All this seemed to be accepted by the women of Fort Lincoln and life was looking up for Mrs Nash, particularly when she wed her fourth husband, a Private Noonan.
 They lived happily together on Suds Row, close by Fort Lincoln’s parade grounds.
 However, things took a turn for the worse when Mrs Nash became ill while her husband was away on duty.

 Her condition deteriorated drastically.
 As reported in the Bismarck Tribune in 1879, she asked her friends to see that she was buried without any cleaning and dressing of her body.
 The friends flatly refused the request and upon the poor woman’s demise soon discovered the reason for their friend’s modesty: Nash was a mister not a missus.

 When he returned from his expedition, Private Noonan is said to have lost some of his colour on hearing the news of his wife’s passing.
 He took to avoiding the other men, the regular games of poker he had once enjoyed were now forgotten as he went on long walks alone.

 When one day he entered the fort’s blacksmith’s shop and was accosted by a trooper who loudly wondered why it was that Noonan and his late wife never had children, well that was the final straw for the widower.

 The whispers and the nudges had become too much and Noonan decided to put an end to it all.
 He did so with the help of a pistol and a bullet to his own heart.

-Custer and the rest of the senior officers breathed a sigh of relief at the news.
+The Seventh’s commanding officers breathed a sigh of relief at the news.
 The regiment had spared itself the ignominy of a lurid scandal.
 The last thing they wanted was for their soldiers to become a laughing stock.